yanncauchepin/OptimizationCVRP/README.md

 - [ ] Adapt maximum capacity vehicle from integer to double.
 - [ ] Translate pseudo code in report in english.
 - [ ] Rename variable T to better describe its containing.
+- [ ] Adapt the repository to well developer traditions.